mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Performance and Error Handling
 ------------------------------
-ISO 15765-2 defines the following network layer timing parameters for Diagnostics over CAN (DoCAN):
+ISO 15765-2 defines the following network layer parameters for Diagnostics over CAN (DoCAN):

+- N_WFTmax_
 - N_As_
 - N_Ar_
 - N_Bs_